Astoria Bookshop: In the media

 Staff from Astoria Bookshop have been interviewed in several publications including LitHub, BuzzFeed News, and Electric Literature.
 In 2019, Beach wrote an op-ed in Electric Literature about her decision to not stock The Wizenards, a children's series published by Kobe Bryant's Granity Studios, in Astoria Bookshop due to Bryant's sexual assault case.

 The bookstore has also been mentioned in numerous articles and lists about bookstores in Thrillist and others.
-And Other Stories named it bookshop of the month for August of 2023.
+And Other Stories named it bookshop of the month for August 2023.
 Time Out New York ranked it second for best bookstores in New York City, stating it "delivers a much-needed dose of lit to the neighborhood" and featured it in other lists.
-AFAR called it a bookstore in the city that they love.
+Afar called it a bookstore in the city that they love.
 Tinybeans included it on a list of New York City's best independent bookstores for kids.
 It has been featured on several lists about LGBTQ bookstores in NBC, O, The Oprah Magazine, and others.